kora-projects/kora-docs/mkdocs/docs/v1/en/index.md

 ---
 search:
     exclude: true
 hide:
     - navigation
     - toc
 description: "Explains Index in Kora documentation.
 Use when working with Index."
 agent:
     use_when: "Use this file for Kora docs or implementation questions about Index."
+template: landing.html
 ---

 Kora is a general purpose Java framework for writing server-side Java or Kotlin applications with a focus on Simplicity, Performance, Efficiency, Transparency.